 Winchester Cathedral Review

 Among the many well-known people buried in the cathedral are William the Conqueror's son, William II ("Rufus"), mysteriously murdered in the New Forest in 1100; Izaak Walton (1593–1683), author of The Compleat Angler, whose memorial window in Silkestede's Chapel was paid for by "the fishermen of England and America"; and Jane Austen, whose grave lies in the north aisle of the nave.
 The tombstone makes no mention of Austen's literary status, though a brass plaque in the wall, dating from 80 years after her death, celebrates her achievements, and modern panels provide an overview of her life and work.
 Firmly in the 20th century, Antony Gormley's evocative statue Sound II (1986) looms in the crypt, as often as not standing in water (as it was designed to do), because of seasonal flooding.
-You can also explore the bell tower—with far-reaching views in fair weather—and other recesses of the building on a tour.
+You can also explore the tower—with far-reaching views in fair weather—and other recesses of the building on a tour.
 Special services or ceremonies may mean the cathedral is closed to visits, so call ahead.
 Outside the cathedral, explore the Close, the area to the south of the cathedral that boasts neat lawns and the Deanery, Dome Alley, and Cheyney Court.

-- Address: The Close, Cathedral Precincts Winchester, SO23 9LS | Map It
+- Address: The Close, Cathedral Precincts, Winchester, SO23 9LS | Map It

 - Phone: 01962/857200

-- Cost: Cathedral £7.50; bell tower £6; cathedral and bell tower £9.50
+- Cost: Cathedral £7.50; tower £6; cathedral and tower £9.50

-- Hours: Cathedral Mon.–Sat.
-10–4 (last admission 3), Sun.
-12:30–2:30.
-Library and Triforium Gallery Apr.–Oct., Mon.
-2–4, Tues.–Sat. and national holidays 10:30–4; Nov.–Mar., Sat.
-10:30–3:30.
+- Hours: Cathedral, crypt, and treasury Mon.–Sat.
+10–5 (last admission 3), Sun.
+12:30–3.
 Free tours on the hr Mon.–Sat.
-10–3, bell tower tours May–Sept., Mon. and Fri.
+10–4.
+Tower tours May–Sept., Mon. and Fri.
 2:15, Sat.
-11:30 and 2:15; Oct.–mid-Nov., Jan.–Apr., Wed.
+11:30 and 2:15; Jan.–Apr. and Oct.–mid-Nov., Wed.
 2:15, Sat.
-11:30 and 2:15; late Nov.–Dec., "twilight tower tour," see website for details
+11:30 and 2:15

 - Website: www.winchester-cathedral.org.uk